 In the span of a single lifetime, from the end of the Civil War to the Crash of the Stock Market in 1929, American culture as we know it sprang into being.
 Dubbed The Gilded Age by Mark Twain in 1873, it was a time of unparalleled growth in technology.
 Virtually everything we take for granted in our daily lives was an invention and/or convention of this fascinating time in America's history.
 The captains of industry and commerce of The Gilded Age became wealthy beyond what most can imagine today.
-Considering the magnitude of change they effected and witnessed around them, their belief that anything was possible and even probable, given American ingenuity and hard work, is understandable.
+Considering the magnitude of change they affected and witnessed around them, their belief that anything was possible and even probable, given American ingenuity and hard work, is understandable.

 Not surprisingly, this group of newly wealthy citizens of a relatively young country found context and meaning for their lives and good fortune by thinking of themselves as heirs of a great Western Tradition.
-They traced their cultural linage from the Greeks, through the Roman Empire, to the European Renaissance, particularly the Venetian Renaissance.
+They traced their cultural lineage from the Greeks, through the Roman Empire, to the European Renaissance, particularly the Venetian Renaissance.
 America's upper classes and merchant classes traveled the world visiting the great European cities and the ancient sites of the Mediterranean, as part of a Grand Tour, collecting and honoring their western cultural heritage.
 The example of Venice's democratic society of well-to-do merchants and traders who collected the world's wealth, loved architecture and enjoyed a strong sense of public responsibility, appealed to them on the basis that it was both what they were becoming and what they aspired to.

 By 1893, a blending of the Western Tradition and America's spectacular technological growth found expression in The World's Columbian Exposition, held in Chicago.
 There America's most prominent architects and artists, backed by the wealth of America's technological revolution, built a literal representation of America's Gilded Age with its unique blend of technology and Western Tradition.
 Perhaps the best illustration of this blending of technology with a sense of Western Tradition can be found in the grand facades of the exposition.
+(Click here to take a virtual tour of the World's Columbian Exposition).
 Inside they displayed the very latest in technology but the facades were given grand names like the Palace of Electricity and the Palace of Mechanic Arts.
 The White City, as the Exposition came to be known, was a temporary stage set of monumental proportions where Americans meant to show themselves and the world that America was the rightful heir to, and the highest expression of, the Western traditions and virtues presaged by earlier societies.
 Never mind that virtually all of these architects and artists had studied abroad, at places like the Ecole des Beaux-Arts.
 They studied abroad not to mimic Europe, but to pick up the threads of the arts and culture from earlier Western societies in order to more efficiently bring Western Culture to its full glory, which was America's obvious destiny.
 It seemed to these artisans that what they were doing was not only an obvious extension of what Europe had previously done, but also something uniquely different and better, in no small part because of American technology and ingenuity.

 While many great homes were built in America prior to the Civil War, the homes built by the captains of industry and commerce during America's Gilded Age are clearly something different.
 Though relatively few in number and geographically dispersed, these homes have much in common and represent a distinct genre.
 By the 1960's most had become historic house museums, but the visiting public has generally viewed them as local anomalies built by unusual individuals of great wealth, missing altogether the significance of these homes in American history and what they can tell us about the shaping of American culture.